 We propose a new mechanism which explains the existence of enormously sharp edges in the rings of Saturn.
 This mechanism is based on the synchronization phenomenon due to which the epicycle rotational phases of particles in the ring, under certain conditions, become synchronized with the phase of external satellite, e.g. with the phase of Mimas in the case of the outer B ring edge.
-This synchronization eliminates collisions between particles and suppress the diffusion induced by collisions by orders of magnitude.
-The minimum of the diffusion is reached at the center of the synchronization regime corresponding to the ratio 2:1 between the orbital frequency at the edge of B ring and the orbital frequency of Mimas.
-The synchronization theory gives the sharpness of the edge in few tens of meters that is in agreement with available observations.
+This synchronization eliminates collisions between particles and suppresses the diffusion induced by collisions by orders of magnitude.
+The minimum of the diffusion is reached at the centre of the synchronization regime corresponding to the ratio 2:1 between the orbital frequency at the edge of B ring and the orbital frequency of Mimas.
+The synchronization theory gives the sharpness of the edge in a few tens of meters that is in agreement with available observations.

-Key words: planets: rings; diffusion
+Key words: diffusion - planets: rings.

-INTRODUCTION
+1 INTRODUCTION

-The problem of sharp edges in rings of Saturn is an outstanding problem of planetary rings (see e.g. Fridman & Gorkavyi (1999); Esposito (2002, 2006)).
-Indeed, for example the outer B ring edge has a density drop by an order of magnitude on a distance $r_e \sim 10m$ that is enormously sharp compared to the edge distance to Saturn (117580km), the B ring width (25580km) and the width of Cassini division (4620km).
-This is especially surprising since the life time of the rings is enormously large being of about 1012 orbital periods (Fridman & Gorkavyi 1999) and the particles inside the B ring are quite dense (e.g. there are particles of size 10m down to 1cm and smaller with a distance between them of about a few meters and less) (Fridman & Gorkavyi 1999; Esposito 2002, 2006; Spahn & Schmidt 2006).
-Due to this about 10 - 100 collisions between particles per orbit should wash out all sharp density contrasts in only a few orbital periods.
+Together with very small thickness, extreme sharp edges in rings of Saturn are one of the most outstanding features of planetary rings (see e.g. Borderis, Goldreich & Tremaine 1982; Fridman & Gorkavyi 1999; Esposito 2002, 2006).
+Indeed, for example, the outer B ring edge has a density drop by an order of magnitude on a distance $r_e \sim 10 \,\mathrm{m}$ that is enormously sharp compared to the edge distance to Saturn (117 580 km), the B ring width (25 580 km) and the width of Cassini division (4620 km).
+This is especially surprising since the lifetime of the rings is enormously large being of about 1012 orbital periods (Fridman & Gorkavyi 1999) and the particles inside the B ring are quite dense (e.g. there are particles of size 10 m down to 1 cm and smaller with a distance between them of about a few meters and less; Fridman & Gorkavyi 1999; Esposito 2002, 2006; Spahn & Schmidt 2006).
+Due to this, about 10-100 collisions between particles per orbit should wash out all sharp density contrasts in only a few orbital periods.